opea-project/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 docker pull opea/chatqna-ui:latest
 ```

-### Build Docker Image from Source

 In following cases, you could build docker image from source by yourself.

-- Download the docker image fault.
+- Failed to download the docker image.

 - Use the latest or special version.